sgpinkus/JsonSchema/README.md

   print "$valid";
 ```

-If you have any `$refs` in your JSON schema, you need to use the `JsonDocs` wrapper class to load and dereference the JSON schema documents:
+If you have any `$refs` in your JSON schema, you need to use the `JsonRef` wrapper class to load and dereference the JSON schema documents:

 ```
 <?php
 require_once './vendor/autoload.php';
-use JsonDoc\JsonDocs;
+use JsonRef\JsonDocs;
 use JsonSchema\JsonSchema;

 $json = '{